Yecats/UnityBehaviorTreeVisualizer/README.md

 ## What's Included?
 This package comes with:

-1. Behavior Tree Debugger tool built with Unity Toolkit (formerly UI Elements)
+1. Behavior Tree Visualizer tool built with Unity Toolkit (formerly UI Elements)
 2. Standard Behavior Tree nodes to get you up and running quickly
 3. Sample project to demonstrate the implementation